 - Legend: Allows you to set position, Legend name, color, font size, font family.

-- Data colors: Using this section you can change the colors used for each series in the chart.
+- Slices: Using this section you can change the colors used for each series in the chart.
+Also you can manage the spacing of inner radius.

 - Detail labels: Its enable values on chart & you can change Label style, color, background color, display unit and many more of Data labels.